WBKB-TV: History

 Thunder Bay Broadcasting Corporation was formed in the State of Michigan in September 1971 by Thomas Scanlan, a U.S. Air Force Captain stationed in Indianapolis, for the express purpose of establishing a commercial television station in Alpena, Michigan.
 At the time Alpena and its surrounding area was one of the last places in the Eastern United States without any over-the-air television service, as defined by the Federal Communications Commission (FCC).
 Such areas were called 'white areas'.
 Scanlan had just completed a tour of duty in Germany, where he and three other active-duty airmen, Thomas Disinger, S. Peter Neumann and Curtis Smith had been engaged in creating the first use of live satellite feeds to Europe of events specifically targeted to military personnel stationed in Europe.
-This first use was the live Apollo XI moon walk and events surrounding it from blast off to touchdown.
+This first use was the live Apollo 11 Moon walk and events surrounding it from blast off to touchdown.

 Beside his stock and stock reserved for Disinger, Neumann and Smith, Scanlan sold off stock to 43 other stockholders, mostly residents of Alpena.
-The construction permit application was filed on September 22, 1971 and specified using the tower of WHSB (107.7 FM) at Manning Hill, near Lachine, Michigan, some 15 mi west of Alpena.
+The construction permit application was filed on September 22, 1971, and specified using the tower of WHSB (107.7 FM) at Manning Hill, near Lachine, Michigan, some 15 mi west of Alpena.
 Expectations were that the permit would be granted and the station could be on the air by the summer of 1972, most likely as an ABC affiliate.
 On November 22, 1971, a competing application was filed for Channel 11 by a group headed by cable operator Bruce Freel.
 Freel's North American Broadcasting Company specified a much larger coverage area than that applied for by Scanlan, with a 792 ft tower near Millersburg, and coverage extending well to the west of Interstate 75.
 To maximize its opportunity to receive a grant in the event the FCC designated the two applications for a hearing, Scanlan amended the Thunder Bay application in 1972 to specify a shared tower with Alpena's non-commercial WCML-TV channel 6.
-With both Freel's and Scanlan's group applying for facilities that would duplicate, to a small degree, that of Traverse City's WGTU, Channel 29, the President of WGTU, Thomas Kiple, urged his group, Northern Entertainment, to ask the FCC to invoke their "UHF Impact Policy" on the applications.
-The UHF Impact Policy is no longer active, but at the time, 1972, the FCC would entertain applications to limit, or deny applications from proposed VHF facilities seeking new or improved facilities that would duplicate existing or planned UHF coverage.
+With both Freel's and Scanlan's group applying for facilities that would duplicate, to a small degree, that of Traverse City's WGTU (channel 29), WGTU president Thomas Kiple urged his group, Northern Entertainment, to ask the FCC to invoke their "UHF Impact Policy" on the applications.
+The UHF Impact Policy is no longer active, but at the time, the FCC would entertain applications to limit or deny applications from proposed VHF facilities seeking new or improved facilities that would duplicate existing or planned UHF coverage.